observIQ/stanza/README.md

 # Supported flags:
---config      The location of the agent config file (default: ./config.yaml) --plugin_dir  The location of the custom plugins directory (default: ./plugins) --database    The location of the offsets database file.
+--config      The location of the agent config file (default: ./config.yaml) --plugin_dir  The location of the plugins directory (default: ./plugins) --database    The location of the offsets database file.
 If this is not specified, offsets will not be maintained across agent restarts
 --log_file    The location of the agent log file.
 If not specified, carbon will log to `stderr` --debug       Enables debug logging